 6. Extend More Kindness Than You Think You Need To

-Kindness and empathy are necessary traits during this time.
+Kindness and empathy are necessary traits if you want to manage communication during COVID-19.
 It can be easy to be frustrated by things like a lapse in communication, slow turnaround on work, or employees being in a negative mood.
 Everyone is dealing with the current pandemic in the best way they know how.
 If you have a better grip on your work during this time, employees who don’t can make you upset.

 Instead, take a deep breath, and extend the people on your team more kindness right now.
 Chalk any slights you may feel up to your employees struggling to cope.
 Do what you can to provide a healthier work environment for your team, and leave the rest up to chance.
 You can’t control everything during this trying time.